wheresalice/raretrains/public/README.txt

 # Leeds Trains

 This web application started life at Leeds Hack 2015, and summarises what services are running through a given train station.

-It defaults to LDS, but can run for any station with a CRS code.
+You can provide any CRS code that network rail knows about.

 It caches data locally, so you may find it doesn't pick up changes to services during the day.